henryckh/website-minifier/README.md

 # website-minifier
-`website-minifier` is an example on how to use different gulp dependencies to minimize Javascript, CSS, Html.
+`website-minifier` is an example on how to use different gulp dependencies to minimize Javascript, CSS, HTML.
  You can keep a copy of original Javascript, HTML, CSS while outputting the minimized Javascript, HTML, CSS to /build.
  [Gulp](https://github.com/gulpjs/gulp) is a powerful toolkit for automation.